Jeimer Candelario Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants allow the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- Giants pitchers combine to allow the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- The Giants are sending Alexander (6-0) out for his second start of the season.

+- The lefty last appeared in relief on Tuesday, when he threw one scoreless inning against the Cincinnati Reds while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.